thephpleague/omnipay-sagepay/README.md

 This is a back-channel, so has no access to the end user's session.

-The notify gateway is set up simply:
+The notify gateway is set up simply.
+The `$request` will capture the POST data sent by Sage Pay:

 ~~~php
 $gateway = OmniPay\OmniPay::create('SagePay_Server');